Directions from Brussels South Station:

 Some contributions will consider how statistics allow us to dig into the hidden aspects of particularly complex phenomena, while others will question how they can manipulate and guide thoughts and opinions.
 Measurement processes that generate statistical data are often subject to error, and the presence of missing data or censoring may result in biased estimates.

-For this session we invited scientists, thinkers and artists who will explore topics together such as: data feminism; statistics in speculative-fiction; life expectancy in DR Congo; ways to unravel historical environmental data sets; indigenous data knowledge systems; amongst others.
+For this session we invited scientists, thinkers and artists who will explore topics together such as: data feminism; statistics in speculative-fiction; life expectancy; ways to unravel historical environmental data sets; indigenous data knowledge systems; amongst others.

 The session will include artworks, textual contributions, presentations and a participatory discussion open to the public.
 Florence Cheval will write a reflection after the session that will be published in a publication on the session in October 2021.